 TransCanada may take such actions as it deems appropriate to hedge the interest rate on fixed rate debt to be issued to protect against cost increases.
 Any such hedging transactions shall be exclusive of the 25% maximum referred to in paragraph (i) above, but gains and losses recognized from such transactions shall form part of the annual limit described in paragraph (iii) below.
 Any debt issued in connection with hedge transactions shall form part of the Actual Debt Portfolio utilizing the yield to maturity, independent of hedged gains and losses from hedging activities as at the date of issuance of such debt; and

 TransCanada will limit annual recognized losses under the Interest Rate Management Program to a maximum of $40,000,000 dollars, in aggregate, exclusive of amortized gains or losses from any years prior to the Test Year.
-Annual recognized gains or losses generated by the Interest Rate Management Program in excess of this $40,000,000 shall be exclusively for the account of TransCanada as Incentive Revenue.
+Annual recognized gains or losses generated by the Interest Rate Management Program in excess of this $40,000,000 shall be for the exclusive account of TransCanada.

 Notwithstanding the expiration or termination of this Settlement, the Interest Rate Management Program shall not be discontinued and existing positions shall not be liquidated.
+Outstanding positions as at expiration or termination of this Settlement shall continue to be managed until maturity or closure of the existing positions.
 Gains and losses on a Cash Flow basis, as at the expiration or termination of this Settlement, shall be settled in the manner set out in Section 10.3 (a).
 Thereafter, gains and losses emanating from positions taken under the Interest Rate Management Program prior to the expiry or termination of this Settlement shall be settled annually in the same manner as described in Section 10.3 (a).

 All transactions in the Interest Rate Management Program will be executed with highly rated financial counterparties to reduce the risk of counterparty default.